 Garland pushes back on Republican critics: ‘I am not the president’s lawyer’

-Mr Garland is defending his department’s independence
+Mr Garland is defending his department’s independence after months of attacks from Republicans

-Attorney General Merrick Garland on Wednesday used testimony before the House Judiciary Committee to hit back at Republican critics — including former president Donald Trump — who have accused him without evidence of doing the political bidding of the Biden Administration.
+Attorney General Merrick Garland on Wednesday used testimony before the House Judiciary Committee to hit back at Republicancritics — including former president Donald Trump — who have accused him without evidence of doing the political bidding of the Biden Administration.

 Mr Garland, who appeared on Capitol Hill for a scheduled oversight hearing before the GOP-led panel, opened his remarks with a defence of his department’s work and its’ independence from both the White House and the US legislative branch.